goormii/hello-world/spring-service/README.md

 dependencies {
     // ...

-    // When target module is 'lib'
+    // When imported module is 'lib'
     implementation project(':lib')
 }
 ```